thoughtspot/thoughtspot.github.io/_admin/mobile/install-mobile.md

 3. In the Server URL field, enter the URL for your ThoughtSpot cluster and tap **Continue**.
 4. Enter your User ID and Password for the cluster and tap **Sign In**.

-   The Home screen appears, showing three options for setting up your home pinboard:
+   The Home screen appears, showing three options for setting up your home Liveboard:
-   - Choose an existing Pinboard
+   - Choose an existing Liveboard
-   - Create a new Pinboard
+   - Create a new Liveboard
-   - Help me set my Home Pinboard
+   - Help me set my Home Liveboard
-6. Tap the option you want to use, and follow the on-screen instructions to set up your Home Pinboard.
+6. Tap the option you want to use, and follow the on-screen instructions to set up your Home Liveboard.

 Have questions?
 Feel free to contact us at [mobile@thoughtspot.com](mailto:mobile@thoughtspot.com?subject=ThoughtSpot%20Mobile%20App%20Question)